+The DOE issued Coal Operating Contract (COC) to SMPC which gives it the exclusive right to conduct exploration, development and coal mining operations on Semirara Island.
 In return for the mining rights granted to SMPC, the Government is entitled to receive annual royalty payments consisting of the balance of the gross income after deducting operating expenses, operator's fee and special allowance.
-SMPC's provision for DOE's share under this contract and to the different LGU in the province of Antique, under the provisions of the Local Government Code of 1991, amounted to ₱4.31 billion, ₱2.65 billion and ₱1.80 billion in 2017, 2016 and 2015, respectively, included under "Operating expenses" in the consolidated statements of income (see Note 25).
-Payable to DOE and LGU, amounting to ₱1.54 billion and ₱1.65 billion as of December 31, 2017 and 2016 are included under the "Accounts and other payables" account in the consolidated statements of financial position (see Note 17).
+The DOE, through the Energy Resources Development Bureau, approved the exclusion of coal produced and used solely by SMPC to feed its power plant in determining the amount due to DOE.
+SMPC's provision for DOE's share under this contract and to the different LGU in the province of Antique, under the provisions of the Local Government Code of 1991, amounted to ₱3,569.02 million, ₱4,306.81 million and ₱2,650.00 million in 2018, 2017 and 2016, respectively, included under "Operating expenses" in the consolidated statements of income (see Note 25).
+Payable to DOE and LGU, amounting to ₱713.35 million and ₱1,542,24 million as of December 31, 2018 and 2017 are included under the "Accounts and other payables" account in the consolidated statements of financial position (see Note 17).